Aberaman: Demography

-It can be seen that the industrial developments of the mid-1840s were the catalyst for the growth of Aberaman as an industrial settlement.
+The industrial developments of the mid-1840s were the catalyst for the growth of Aberaman as an industrial settlement.
 The earliest housing in the 1840s took the form of a ribbon development southwards from Aberdare along Cardiff Road.
 In the 1850s, the settlement grew out from Cardiff Road as, amongst others, Curre Street, Holford Street, Gwawr Street and Lewis Street were built.
 There were also settlements near the collieries, including Incline Row and Bell Place near Aberaman Colliery, and Blaengwawr Row and Blaengwawr Cottages adjacent to Blaengwawr Colliery.

 John Griffith, in his evidence to the inspectors compiling the 1847 Education Reports reported that Aberaman had only been in existence for eighteen months, yet its population stood at 1200.
 This figure was expected to increase to 4,800 within a year.
 Fifty carpenters and eighty masons were reported to be employed in the building of industrial housing.

 Two contemporary accounts give a vivid description of the conditions prevailing in Aberdare as the area struggled to cope with the population explosion.

 On 1 December 2016, following The Rhondda Cynon Taf (Communities) Order 2016, the community of Aberaman was split into two new communities, Aberaman North and Aberaman South, which are coterminous with the electoral wards of the same names.